jayrajput/pySearchSelect/examples/README.views.md

 This script will create allView and mruView needed by this script under ~/.viewSearchSelect.

-Responsibility of pySearchSelect is to provide a GUI for search and selection of views.
+Responsibility of pss.py is to provide a GUI for search and selection of views.

 Cleartool terminology/commands: